 I learned to paddle Charlie’s canoe up and down that river.
 He died in Bancroft Hospital during my High School years in 1962, and is buried in St Michael’s Cemetery in Coe Hill.
 More photos on Charley’s tombstone page.

 Died 1949.
-Buried St Michael’s Anglican Cemetery, Coe Hill
+Buried St Michael’s Anglican Cemetery, Coe Hill.
+Too many John Jones to identify (31 pages).

 ID 636236 Private Assigned Canadian Infantry, 155th Overseas Battalion.
 Born Feb 11, 1894 Oak Lake, Peterborough Co.
 Next of Kin, Jan Kelsh (Mother) of Coe Hill, Ontario.
 Father C. W. Kelsh.
 Single.
 Labourer.
 Age 21.
 5 ft 2 1/2 inches tall.
 Pale complexion.
 Eyes light grey.
 Dark brown hair.
 Wesleyan faith.
 Signed on at Coe Hill Dec 27, 1915.